jonnonz1/nz-statute-book/acts/public/2020/public-service-act-2020.md

   (b) the employee acting under the direction was not appointed to the relevant position.

 ### 3 Evidence of appointments
-(1) An appointment to an office or a position in a department or an interdepartmental venture must be made, confirmed, or approved by the chief executive or board that made the appointment.
+(1) An appointment to an office or a position in a department or an interdepartmental venture must be made, confirmed, or approved by the chief executive of that department or the board of that interdepartmental venture.
 (2) Despite anything to the contrary in any Act, it is not necessary for the chief executive or board to execute a formal warrant or other instrument in special form.
 (3) An instrument issued by a chief executive or board stating that a person named in the instrument was appointed to an office or a position in a department or an interdepartmental venture from and including a particular date is sufficient evidence of the appointment unless the contrary is proved.